722C/knowledge-base-challenge/README.md

 ### Summary

 * There are a lot of different directions you can go with this project.
 Should give you some basic exposure to the Django framework.
 The [Django documentation](https://docs.djangoproject.com/en/2.1/) explains clearly how to use models, set up views, work with forms and do everything you will need for this project.
+If you find any third party libraries that you want to bring into the project feel free.
+Just add the requirement to the requirements.txt file and run `docker-compose build` again and re-run `docker-compose up`.
 Commit often and push your code to your fork on github and when you are done send us the link to your fork.
 Have fun!